ryanneilparker/EduChain/README.md

-# EduChain
+# EduChain ⚖️🔗

-A Decentralized Certificate Verification System (DCVS) built on the Ethereum blockchain ⚖️🔗
+A Decentralized Certificate Verification System (DCVS) built on the Ethereum blockchain.

 ## How to Get Started 🚀